 Keeping them in the family

-This is a particularly timely study, given the increased use of kinship care and the current prominence of this form of placement for looked after children.
+This is an interesting study, given the increased use of kinship care and the current prominence of looked after children.
 Current emphasis on how best to structure policy and practice in this area also means that this book will be of great use to those involved in this field.

-This study is essential reading for all those concerned with placement decisions within local authorities and the courts, as well as policy makers in local and central government.
-It will also be of interest to academics with an interest in child welfare, and organisations working wit, or representing, children needing substitute care, their parents, and their carers.
+This study is essential reading for all those concerned with care planning within local authorities and the courts, as well as policymakers in local and central government.
+It will also be of interest to academics with an interest in child welfare, and organisations working with, or representing, children needing substitute care, their parents, and their carers.

 Questions about eBooks?
 Check out our FAQs